monero-project/gitian.sigs/README.md

 ## Verifying Gitian Signatures

-The `verify-merge.py` script can be used to verify existing gitian sigs.
-For example to verify all the signatures on the v0.14.1.0 assert files, run `./verify-merge.py v0.14.1.0`.
+The `verify-merge.py` script can be used to verify existing gitian signatures and assert file contents (hashes of binaries).
+By default, it will check all releases.
+You can also specify a particular version to check, eg: `./verify-merge.py --version v0.14.1.0`.
 More information on how to use the script can be found by running `./verify-merge.py --help`.

 It is also possible to use the script to check the signatures of open pull requests.
-For example for pull request id 12 on github: `./verify-merge.py --pull_id 12 v0.14.1.0`.
+For example for pull request id #12 on github: `./verify-merge.py --pull_id 12`.
 Be aware that running this will change the content of your git tree by creating a new `$pull_id_head` and `$pull_id_base` branch.
 The script deletes these branches again on exit.